 UnitedHealthcare provides appropriate and approved templates to the delegates.

 Minimum Content of Written or Electronic Notification

-A notice to deny, delay or modify a health care services authorization request must include the following:
+A notice to deny, delay or modify a health care services authorization request must include:

 - The reason for denial, delay, modification, or partial approval, including:

-- A statement that the member can get a free copy of the benefit provision, guideline, protocol or other criterion used to make the denial decision
+- A statement the member can get a free copy with the benefit provision, guideline, protocol or other criterion used to make the denial decision.

 - Appeal and grievance processes, including:

-- When, when, how and where to submit a standard or expedited appeal
+- When, how and where to submit a standard or expedited appeal.

 - The name and phone number of the health care professional responsible for the decision included in the care provider’s notice.
 This is not required in the member’s notification.